SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Workflow_Prompting_Methodologies_Socg.md

 ### 3.2.
 The XML/HTML Tag Structure (Context Segmentation)

 This is a non-negotiable element of the SOCG style.
-All injected information—whether from previous nodes, conversation history, or external files—*must* be wrapped in descriptive XML/HTML-like tags.
+All injected information -- whether from previous nodes, conversation history, or external files -- *must* be wrapped in descriptive XML/HTML-like tags.

 * **Purpose:** To provide unambiguous boundaries for different data types, preventing the LLM from confusing data with instructions.